vportens/minishell/README.md

 #### IV- Execution
 - .1.
 When fork
 - .2.
-Commande exist or right to execute?
+Command exist or right to execute?
 - .3.
 Execution
 - .4.
 Close fd
 - .5.
 Exit_status